 2.3.1 Overview

 The MCTS’ process is conceptually straightforward.
 A tree is built in an incremental and assymatric manner (Figure 2.3).
-For every iteration, a selection policy is used to determine which node we have to select in the tree to perform simulations.
-The selection policy, typically balances the exploration i.e. look into part of the tree that have not been visited yet and the exploitation i.e. look into part of the trees that appear to be promising.
-Once the node is selected, a simulation i.e. a sequence of available actions, based on a simulation policy, are applied from this node until a terminal condition is reached e.g no further actions are possible.
+For every iteration, a selection policy is used to determine which node to select in the tree to perform simulations.
+The selection policy, typically balances the exploration (looking into parts of the tree that has not been visited yet) and the exploitation (looking into parts of the trees that appear to be promising.)
+Once the node is selected, a simulation (sequence of available actions based on a simulation policy) is applied from this node until a terminal condition is reached e.g no further actions are possible.
 [39]

 To ensure that the reader understands the various stages of the Monte Carlo Tree Search

-Algorithm, we will begin by looking at a detailed example.
+Algorithm, we will examine a detailed example.
 This example will illustrate

 Figure 2.3: Assymetrical growth of MCTS - Simulation and Expansion - [40]

 each component of the algorithm in action.
-We will then generalise the principles discussed, as the basic methodology of this paper is based on the application of the MCTS algorithm.
+Furthermore, we will generalise the principles discussed, as the methodology of this paper is built on the application of the MCTS algorithm.

 2.3.2 Example

 Let’s say we are given a maximisation problem.
-When starting the game, you have two possible actions a1 and a2 from in the tree T .
+When begening the game, you have two possible actions a1 and a2 from in the tree T .
 Every node is defined like so:

 where ni represents the number of times node i has been visited, ti the total score of this node.
-Furthermore, for every node - we can compute a selection metric, for instance the UCB1 value: where represents the average value of the node, ni the number of times node i has been visited, N = n0 the number of times the root node has been visited (which is also equal to the number of iterations).
+Moreover, for every node - we can compute a selection metric, for instance the UCB1 value: where represents the average value of the node, ni the number of times node i has been visited, N = n0 the number of times the root node has been visited (which is also equal to the number of iterations).
 Before the first iteration, none node have been visited -.
 At the beginning

-of I1, we then have to choose between these two child nodes (or choose between taking a1 or a2).
-We then have to calculate the UCB1 value for these two nodes and pick the node that maximises the UCB1 value (as we are dealing with a maximisation problem).
+of I1, we have to choose between these two child nodes (or choose between taking a1 or a2).
+After, we have to calculate the UCB1 value for these two nodes and pick the node that maximises the UCB1 value (as we are dealing with a maximisation problem).

 In Figure 2.4, neither of these have been visited yet so.